-"While we were presenting our position to the State Department," Mr. Ellenoff said, "we were taken aback by Aipac's position," supporting legislation to close the mission.
+"While we were presenting our position to the State Department," Mr. Ellenoff said, "we were taken aback by Alpac's position," supporting legislation to close the mission.

 The incident shows that "the Jewish community is not monolithic or homogeneous," Mr. Ellenoff said.
 But he added, "I would not suggest that any of the three organizations is less aggressive than Aipac."
-Rather, he said, "Our goals are basically the same, our stratverman, the executive vice president of the American Jewish Committee; Mr. Lifton; Henry Siegman, executive director of the congress; Mr. Foxman, and Burton S. Levinson, chairman of the Anti-Defamation League.
+Rather, he said, "Our goals are basically the same, our strategy is similar, but our tactics differ."

+The letter was addressed to Edward C. Levy Jr., the president of Aipac.
+It was signed by Mr. Ellenoff and Ira Silverman, the executive vice president of the American Jewish Committee; Mr. Lifton; Henry Siegman, executive director of the congress; Mr. Foxman, and Burton S. Levinson, chairman of the Anti-Defamation League.
-egy is similar, but our tactics differ."

-The letter was addressed to Edward

-C. Levy Jr., the president of Aipac.
-It

-was signed by Mr. Ellenoff and Ira Sil-